TypeScript vs JavaScript: A Comprehensive Comparison

 Error Checking and Debugging

-One of TypeScript’s most significant advantages is its ability to catch errors during development through static type checking.
-This proactive approach helps developers identify issues before they reach production.
+One of TypeScript’s most significant advantages is its robust error-checking capability, primarily through static type checking.
+This proactive approach helps developers identify and fix many common issues during the development phase, before the code is even run.

 Example: